AbdelrhmanAhmed99/trip-memories/README.md

 # Trip Memories

-Welcome to Trip Memories – an innovative tool that utilizes deep learning to extract and highlight the most emotional moments from your trip videos.
+This repository contains the source code for the trip memories pipeline that takes advantage of deep learning models to obtain emotional moments from your car trip
 ![Output GIF](Tests/output.gif)

 ## Colab Notebook Demo
 Explore the Colab Notebook Demo for a step-by-step demonstration.[![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1_PWUEjVedu6RdzzhVNu25RahvcJwRhLi?usp=sharing)
+By running the notebook, you will obtain the complete output corresponding to the 20-minute trip video related to the GIF above.
+This demonstration allows you to experience the entire process and observe the generated results in detail.

 ## Getting Started